 30 Ideas to Kickstart your Circular Business

-This is a tool to aid business large and small to design, develop and evaluate the business models of the future.
+This is a KTN tool to help businesses large and small design, develop and evaluate the business models of the future.
 Thirty ‘what if’ questions challenge the status quo and inspire new solutions to today’s problems.

 The circular economy is a practical framework for creating an economy which is sustainable by design.
 It aims to keep products, components, and materials at their highest quality and value at all times.
 Crucially, growth is decoupled from scarce resource use.